-If you have not met all your recertification requirements at that time, your cycle will roll into the Grace Period.
-In order to avoid penalty (including late fees and a revoked credential), recertification requirements must be met no later than the last day of your Grace Period (three months following your recertification cycle end date).
+If you have not met all your recertification requirements at that time, your cycle will roll into the Inactive Period.
+In order to avoid penalty (including late fees and a revoked credential), recertification requirements must be met no later than the last day of your recertification cycle end date.

-Please log into your AHIMA CEU Center to track your recertification progress.
+Please log into your MyAHIMA account - CEU Center to track your recertification progress.

-Recertification Fees (plus any applicable late fees):
+Recertification Fees (plus any applicable extension fees):

+Single Credential

-Single Credential RHIA \$218 RHIT \$218 CCA \$218 CCS \$218 CCS-P \$218 CHDA \$218 CDIP \$218 CHPS \$218
+RHIA \$218 RHIT \$218 AHIMA Recertification Guide

+CCA \$218

+CCS \$218

+CCS-P \$218

+CHDA \$218

+CDIP \$218

+CHPS \$218

+Extension

+Fee \$50